MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 Asynchronous functions return promises, which represent eventual success or failure of the program.
 Node.js assigns callbacks to these asynchronous functions instead of waiting for their completion before proceeding to the next, contributing to its non-blocking nature.

-When these functions complete, they get popped out of the call stack firing an event and their callbacks are pushed into the event queue sequentially.
+When these functions complete, they get popped out of the call stack firing an event and a callback is attcahed to it, before the events are pushed into the event queue sequentially.

-This asynchronous nature of Node.js is powered by its 'Event Loop', which also acts as the heart of Node.js and is responsible for managing these callbacks and their events.
+This asynchronous nature of Node.js is powered by its 'Event Loop', which also acts as the heart of Node.js and is responsible for managing these their events.

-After pushing these callbacks into the event queue, the Event Loop processes them completing their event cycles one by one as they come out the other end in a FIFO pattern and constantly checks the queue to see if any callbacks are still waiting to be processed.
-If there are, it takes each callback one by one and processes them, thus making Node.js asynchronous.
+After pushing these events into the event queue, the Event Loop processes them one by one by executing their corresponding callbacks, as they come out the other end in a FIFO pattern and constantly checks the queue to see if more events are still waiting to be processed.
+If there are, it takes each event one by one and processes them, thus making Node.js asynchronous.